seanthegeek/seanthegeek.github.io/_posts/2024-08-25-x86-assembly-code-basics-for-reverse-engineers.md

 ## Registers

 Registers are super-fast temporary memory on a CPU.
-On x86 CPUs, the registers store 32 bits each.
+On x86 CPUs the registers store 32 bits each.
 The general purpose registers `EAX`, `EBX`, `ECX`, and `EDX` can each be divided into 16 or 8 bits as shown in the diagram below.

-![A diagram of x86 registers by David Evans at the University of Virginia](/assets/images/x86-registers.webp) _A diagram of x86 registers by David Evans at the University of Virginia_
+![A diagram of x86 registers by David Evans at the University of Virginia](/assets/images/x86-registers.webp) _Diagram by David Evans at the University of Virginia_

 Some registers are used for specific tasks.